ygorelik/ydk-gen/README.md

 - Read the online [YDK documentation](http://ydk.cisco.com/py/docs) (release 0.8.3) for details on how to use the YDK and API for specific models
 - Check [GitHub Pages](https://ygorelik.github.io/ydk-gen/) for the latest YDK release documentation
-- Find hundreds of sample apps in the [YDK-PY samples repository](https://github.com/CiscoDevNet/ydk-py-samples)
+- Find hundreds of sample apps in the [ydk-py-samples](https://github.com/CiscoDevNet/ydk-py-samples) repository
 - Join the [YDK community](https://communities.cisco.com/community/developer/ydk) to connect with YDK users and developers

 # Release Notes

-The current YDK release version is 0.8.5.3.
+The current YDK release version is 0.8.6.
 YDK-Gen is licensed under the Apache 2.0 License.